ChristopherSalam/blog/_posts/2015-09-23-tape-tests.md

 <img src="reversedTest.png" alt="reversedTest">

 For some reason, the output here includes an additional dockRef snapshot.
 Strange right?
+This is because Firebase sends a once initial snapshot and a update snapshot, which can be difficult to test around.
+With two listeners in place, and one update will lead to four separate updates, as we see in the above file.
+Below, we will see five updates, the dockRef's once, followed by the pondRef's 1st, which updates the 1st dockRef update (2nd overall), leading to a 2nd dock ref update (3rd overall), then the newUser which leads to the pond updating the dock one last time.
+(4th and 5th overall) update.
+I attempted to attach the test to the snapshot listener but haven't found a way yet!
+Ideas?

 <img src="reversed.png" alt="reversed">